 Rebecca Bonilla

 Extended Day Director

 785-228-0490 ext.
 2113

 rbonilla@topekacollegiate.org

-sayhello@topekacollegiate.org

-If you need to contact the Care Programs providers or your student after the office is closed, call 785-228-0490 ext 2157 Care providers cannot always answer the phone and will not be able to access the voicemail, so please email the director if there is no answer at the After-Care extension.
+If you need to contact the Program Director or your student after the office is closed, call 785-228-0490 ext.
+2113.
+Please email the Program Director, rbonilla@topekacollegiate.org, if there is no answer when you call.